Become a Web Designer:

 Learning Web Design

 If you want to become a web designer, you should start by obtaining basic skills.
-First, learn to work with graphic editing software such as Adobe Photoshop, Adobe Illustrator, and Corel DRAW, reaching at least an intermediate ability level (having the ability to complete tasks with the fastest possible turnaround).
+First, learn to work with graphic editing software such as Adobe Photoshop, Adobe Express, Adobe Illustrator, and Corel DRAW, reaching at least an intermediate ability level (having the ability to complete tasks with the fastest possible turnaround).

 In the meantime, get an understanding of your profession.
 This includes understanding basic web design concepts, site layout, color pelleting, composition, balancing, modular grid texture, contrast, typography, etc. Grasping these concepts and developing your personal taste is going to help you in your future career.